 Our team is committed to investing in mental health and wellbeing science and practice to enhance the lives of current and past players, on and off the field.
 Our services are tailored to meet the needs of our past and present AFL Players, with an emphasis on building good mental health, wellbeing and life performance.

-Our player-facing services are complimented by our range of wellbeing promotion and advocacy initiatives.
-These include a range of community projects, public campaigns, industry backed programs and workshops and targeted research activities.
+Our player-facing services are complemented by our range of wellbeing promotion and advocacy initiatives.
+These include a range of community projects, public campaigns, industry-backed programs and workshops and targeted research activities.

 WHAT IS MENTAL HEALTH?

 Mental health is a state of wellbeing in which you feel able to cope with stresses of everyday life, to maintain healthy relationships, to realise your potential in your career and personal life, have a sense of purpose and hope for the future, and are able to contribute to your community.

 Wellbeing is a central component of good mental health.
 It is also referred to as happiness, life satisfaction, thriving or flourishing in life.
 Wellbeing is about feeling satisfied and functioning well in life.
 Wellbeing not only contributes to our mental health and helps us to perform to our potential, but also buffers us against mental illness and stress.
 Wellbeing is associated with a range of positive outcomes for physical health (e.g., immunity and longevity), psychological health (e.g., resilience, hope, purpose and meaning), social health (e.g., connectedness and prosocial behaviour) and career (e.g., performance, engagement, productivity, flow and creativity).

 WHAT IS MENTAL ILLNESS?